brightwellt/CarND-Vehicle-Detection/writeup_template.md

 ###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ###Project Files
-Code for this solution is contained within the Project5-VehicleDetection.ipynb Jupyter notebook. output_images contains the images generated for this writeup.
+- Code for this solution is contained within the Project5-VehicleDetection.ipynb Jupyter notebook.
+- the output_images folder contains the images generated for this writeup and the output video.

 ---
 ###Writeup / README